Under Armour Design Strategy

 Trailer Curation Experience

-UA employees are dads, with the help of Scouting Report, suggest products that match their physical activity and body
+1. UA Ambassador Dads, with the help of Scouting Report, suggest products that match their physical activity and body

-Kiosks/UA employees can sell trial boxes with limited selection in addition to putting in order for trial box with all items
+2. Kiosks for UA employees to sell trial boxes, limited in truck selection, in addition to putting in order for trial box with all items

 UA AWAY GAME